TheDev6/FluentBdd/README.md

 ->Expected value to be 4, but found 5.

 Scenario Time:00:00:00.2575123

+###### The function driven style is inspired by jasmine and Karma javascript testing frameworks.
+It just seemed so obvious that Bdd perfectly fits with text + assertion function.

 ###### Please let me know if you find any mistakes or have questions or sugguestions.
 Thanks!